10 min read

 Planning for unexpected events

-People generally underestimate the possibility of bad things happening and consequentially fail to plan for them.
-Planning for unexpected events not only provides peace of mind, but also can help prevent financial stress.
-These unexpected events may come in the form of natural disasters, health events, car troubles, loss of income, or even veterinary bills for your pet.
+People generally underestimate the possibility of bad things happening and consequently fail to plan for them.
+Planning for unexpected events not only provides peace of mind but also can help prevent financial stress.
+Unexpected events may be natural disasters, health events, car troubles, loss of income or even veterinary bills for your pet.

 The first step to planning for these events is to create a cash emergency fund with approximately three to six months’ worth of expenses.
-This can be used no matter what the event is and should not be accessed for other purposes.
+An emergency fund should not be accessed for other purposes.
 The next step is to make sure you have the appropriate insurance coverage for various situations.
 Insurance can help reduce the financial risk of unexpected events and will prevent you from having to pay too much out of pocket.

 Investing basics